AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 #### Container name

-In our template we have one container set up.
-The export hard coded this container name as `mycontainer`.
+In our template we have one storage container defined.
+The template export hard coded this container name as `mycontainer`.

 In order to make the template reusable, change the template so the end user can set this value.